-Some of these we just stumbled upon during our journey, checked it out and were enthusiastic.
+Some of these accommodations we stumbled upon during our journey, checked it out and were enthusiastic.
 Other stays were a result of an invitation from the owner(s) who wanted to share a part of their lives with us.

-Types of Accommodations
+A Variety of Accommodations

-Sometimes it’s good to take a time-out when being on the road for long.
+Sometimes it’s good to take a time-out when being on the road for so long.
 Whether because you are ill, or because it feels good to splurge every once in a while, and so I thought about sharing these stays with you.
-They’re all worthwhile places when in need for a break in the journey.
+They’re all worthwhile places when in need of a break in the journey.

 Are you looking for genuine tourism?
 Check out Cristalino Jungle Lodge in the heart of the Amazon, or Sebuí’s Ecolodge in one of the few remaining Atlantic Rainforests.
-In northeast Brazil you can explore farm life and unusual rock formations at Hotel Pai Mateus.
+In northeastern Brazil you can explore farm life and unusual rock formations at Hotel Pai Mateus.

 The Pakaas Jungle Lodge and the Floresta Amazônica Hotel are top destinations for bird watching in the Amazon rainforest.
 The Pantanal offers a wide range of accommodations, but few are located so deep in the wetlands as Fazenda 4 Cantos.

-São Paulo: BossHouse B & B
+#1 – BossHouse B & B in São Paul0

 A family-run guesthouse with a spacious room with kitchenette, and facilities such as Wifi and safe parking space.
-Milena, Marcos and Boss speak English.
+Milena, Marcos, and Boss speak English.

-A 45-minute boat trip takes you to the Ecological Reserve of Sebuí.
-A great place for hiking to waterfalls, canoeing through the mangrove, watching wildlife, and staying in an ecolodge. [read more here].
+This reserve is a great place for hiking to waterfalls, canoeing through the mangrove, watching wildlife, and staying in an ecolodge.

 In the heart of Goiás, Janet and Xavier offer a choice between a stay in a restored

-Ceará, Jericoacoara: Pousada Vila Bela Vista
+#4 – Pousada Vila Bela Vista in Jericoacoara

 This inviting cattle ranch has extensive tourist facilities with guided tours to rock paintings and the otherworldly collection of smooth boulders: ‘The Place of Many Stones’.

 A comfortable hotel with basic as well as luxurious rooms, and forest trails to, among other things, a Harpy Eagle nest.

-Experienced guides take you on hikes to spot wildlife and to watch the sunrise from a 50-meter-high watchtower [read more here].
+Experienced guides take you on hikes to spot wildlife and to watch the sunrise from a 50-meter-high watchtower.

-Mato Grosso: Hotel Salto das Nuvens
+#8 – Hotel Salto das Nuvens in Tangara da Serra

 Salto das Nuvens is also the name of the adjacent waterfalls in the Sepatuba River, and is a good base to go diving, snorkeling, boating or fishing.

-Pantanal: Fazenda 4 Cantos
+#9 – Fazenda 4 Cantos in the Pantanal

 This off-the-grid farm is an eco-tourist venture in the heart of the world’s largest wetland.

-Ceará, Preá: Pousada Vila Bela Vista
+#12 – Preá: Pousada Vila Bela Vista